gladiatus55/CudaHelioCommanderLight/README.md

 ## Getting Started

+### Prerequisites

+The tool is built with .NET 6.0, hence .NET 6.0 SDK is necessary to build the application.

 ### Installation

 1. Clone the repo
-2. Install .NET 6.0
+2. Install .NET 6.0 SDK
-3. Build the tool
+3. Build the tool (dotnet build CudaHelioCommanderLight.csproj)
-4. Add libraries and tool is ready for use
+4. Add libraries and tool is ready for use (place library files in libFiles folder, see attached example library files)
+5. Run the tool (CudaHelioCommanderLight.exe)

+### Dependencies

+The tool uses Microsoft.Win32 library, hence Windows OS is required to run the tool.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>